European Super League: Format

 On 31 May 2021, El Confidencial revealed it had obtained access to the binding contract signed by the twelve clubs on 17 April.
 According to the contract, the founding clubs would have had the same number of shares in the limited liability company based in Spain, with the contract reading: "The Founding Clubs have agreed to jointly own and hold equal stakes in 'European League Company, S.L.' ('SLCo') a limited liability company which shall own, manage and operate the SL directly and through a number of subsidiaries (i.e., the SL Companies as this term is defined in Clause 4.3. below)."
 According to the report, no shares had been sold, meaning that the other nine clubs, despite having publicly backed down from the project, were still involved and waiting for the case to be taken by the Court of Justice of the European Union (CJEU), which had been described as possibly the biggest football ruling since the Bosman case.
+Furthermore, only Inter officially abandoned the project for sponsorship purposes, having sold all its shares.
 It also reiterated that there is a penalty of approximately €300 million for breaking the binding contract.
-The contract already confirmed the Super League's clubs commitment to both domestic championships and league cups, and that the Super League, described as a "pan-European competition," would start as soon as recognised by UEFA and FIFA, with legal protection from European courts to allow their continued participation in domestic leagues and cups.
+The contract already confirmed the Super League's clubs' commitment to both domestic championships and league cups, and that the Super League, described as a "pan-European competition," would start as soon as recognised by UEFA and FIFA, with legal protection from European courts to allow their continued participation in domestic leagues and cups.

 On 20 June 2021, The Times reported that the 6 English clubs, which remained co-owners and shareholders of the Spanish holding company, had failed to formally leave it, and that the project's organisers had stated the competition would "eventually relaunch in modified form".
 About the binding contract, it was reported, according to those close to the venture, that there is "no mechanism" for the clubs to withdraw, as only unanimous consensus among the twelve founding clubs can dissolve the venture, and any club leaving unilaterally faced "unlimited fines."